628-module2-group9/628-group6/README.md

 ## code
 There are 4 R code files:

--data.R visualized the data, removes outliers and divides the data into a train set and validation set.
+- data.R visualized the data, removes outliers and divides the data into a train set and validation set.

--mlr.R constructs multiple linear models to predict BodyFat%.
+- mlr.R constructs multiple linear models to predict BodyFat%.
--lasso.R uses Lasso method to do variable selection and constructs linear models to predict BodyFat%.
--multiplot.R works as a hearder file, which contains a plotting function helping us to make better graghs.

 ## image
 This folder contains mainly the figures/images/tables produced in our analysis.